 A parent with physical custody lives in the same household as the child.
-Additionally, the parent with primary physical custody (also called “the custodial parent”) is legally responsible for the child's basic needs such as food, clothing, education, medical care, and safety.
+Additionally, the parent with primary physical custody (also called “the custodial parent”) is legally responsible for the child's day-to-day care, including food, clothing, education, medical care, and safety.

-In most cases, parents will share legal custody.
-However, if the parents can't agree on where the child should attend school or whether the child should receive medical care, the custodial parent has the right to make the final decision.
-Even if one parent has sole legal and physical custody, the noncustodial parent has an equal right to access the child's medical or educational records.
+In most cases, parents will share legal custody unless it's not in the child's best interests.
+Even where parents share legal custody, if the parents can't agree on a matter involving the child, the primary custodial parent has the right to make the final decision.
+When one parent has sole legal and physical custody, the noncustodial parent has an equal right to access the child's medical or educational records.

 Parents may reach their own custody agreements as long as the terms serve a child's best interests.
 Some couples enlist the help of a mediator to reach a custody agreement.
 A mediator is a neutral third-party trained to help facilitate a settlement.
 Mediators are not a substitute for legal counsel, but many mediators can help couples negotiate productively and resolve their differences.

 A court is not limited to considering the above factors.
 However, a parent's gender cannot be the basis for awarding or denying custody.

 There's a rebuttable presumption that a parent who has committed domestic violence against the other parent or the child, should not receive custody.
-The abusive parent can overcome that presumption by showing that an award of custody would be in the child's best interests but it's a difficult standard to meet when there's evidence of abuse.
+The abusive parent can overcome that presumption by showing that an award of custody would be in the child's best interests, but it's a difficult standard to meet when there's evidence of abuse.

-The parent whose visits are supervised is responsible for all costs associated with supervised visits.
+The parent whose visits are supervised is responsible for all costs associated with supervised visitation.
 Many agencies charge a fee to oversee visitation.
 A supervised visitation order is rarely permanent—a judge may lift the restriction and order typical visitation when it's clear that the child is safe and secure in the parent's care.